scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-07-01-the-300-best-guided-by-voices-songs--300-not-behind-the-fighter-jet.md

-## The 300 Best Guided By Voices Songs: #300 “Not Behind the Fighter Jet”
+## The 300 Best Guided By Voices Songs: #300 "Not Behind the Fighter Jet"

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/07/300-best-guided-voices-songs-300-behind-fighter-jet
  * Tuesday, July 01, 2014